CBS Primary Information Booklet

 In April 2017, following protracted efforts, we managed to purchase the adjacent "O'Callaghan's Field" from Tesco.
 This acquisition, while a huge project to take on, will allow our school improve the entrance / exit facilities and holds much opportunities for future development.
 We have formed Committees, who will guide the fundraising and development plans.
 Thus far, we have been hugely helped in our efforts by Liam Barry of B.H.
-Tree Services, who is at present, in the process of clearing the site.
-Over June Bank Holiday 2018, we held large fundraising initiatives - a Tea Party at Mitchelstown Leisure Centre and Golf Classic at Mitchelstown Golf Club.
-We hope to carry out similar in June 2019.
-These initiatives go towards repaying loan to purchase the field.
-We thank, in advance, all who will be part of and support this exciting venture for us.
-It should prove a fantastic asset, for generations to come.
+Tree Services.
+We held large fundraising initiatives - a Tea Party at Mitchelstown Leisure Centre and Golf Classic at Mitchelstown Golf Club.
+We have now finally paid off the loan on the field and are confident it will prove a fantastic asset, for generations to come.

 9. Child Protection Policy: